TheThingsNetwork/docs/_content/lorawan/frequency-plans.md

 ### AS920-923

-Used in Japan, Malaysia, Singapore, Indonesia
+Used in Japan, Malaysia, Singapore

 Uplink: